circuitdao/docs/docs/user-guide/liquidation.md

 ![Liquidation threshold](./../../static/img/Collateralization_diagram.png)

 The Liquidation Threshold is the **Liquidation Ratio** (LR) multiplied by the debt of the vault.
 The Liquidation Ratio is a global parameter that applies to all vaults and can be changed by governance.
-The inverse of the Liqudiation Ratio is referred to as the **maximum loan-to-value** or **Max LTV** ratio.
+The inverse of the Liquidation Ratio is referred to as the **maximum loan-to-value** or **Max LTV** ratio.

 The **Liquidation Price** is the XCH price at which a collateral vault with given amount of debt becomes liquidatable.
-It is appproximately equal to
+It is approximately equal to

 ```
 Liquidation Ratio * debt / collateral